csinisa/blazor_server_keycloak/README.md

 ### Record the client id and secret

 8. Open the 'Credentials' tab and make sure "Client id and secret" is set the 'Client authenticator'.
-Also not the secret - this will be used in our blazor application that is being secured.
+Also note the secret - this will be used in our blazor application that is being secured.

 ![](doc/images/screenshot_03_credentials.png?raw=true)